In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 ***

-## How can we help you?
+## How Can We Help You?

 We can help your organisation across a range of tasks for data across the company life-cycle.

-With our recomended data stacks, they will let any curious Analyst or Scientist learn the Engineering side of Data.
-This can begin to unlock some very powerful processes for your organisations!
+With our recommended data stacks, they will let any curious Analyst or Scientist learn the Engineering side of Data.
+This can begin to unlock some powerful analytics for your organisations!
 They can discover a new data source, table or API and make the data available to themselves.
 Provide an answer and give feedback.

-### Start up or young Company with no data-stack
+### Start Up or Young Company with No Data-Stack

-We have both an AWS stack and an Azure stack that we have used first-hand and can recomend.
+We have both an AWS stack and an Azure stack that we have used first-hand and can recommend.
 This will be a simple stack that is infinitely better than a complicated solution at this stage of the company.

-### We Already have a data-stack and are having data challenges
+### We Already Have a Data-Stack and Are Having Data Challenges

 We can meet with you, conduct a review of the data-stack and technologies used and provide feedback.
 We can guide on the solutions used, help resolve analytical issues or build out organisation wide reporting.

-## What have we Learnt?
+## What Have We Learnt?

 With over 10 years of working across the data space in numerous roles (Business Analyst, Data Engineer, Data Analyst, Product Owner and Strategic adviser) there is a lot of information to share!

-The above is a very high level summary of our leessons Learned.
-We are comitted to posting our findings in more detail on our blog page.
+The above is a very high level summary of our lessons Learned.
+We are committed to posting our findings in more detail on our blog page.
 Please read them to learn more from us

 ***

-## Want to enquire to use our services?
+## Want To Enquire To Use Our Services?

 Email Pratik@indatawetrust.co.uk and we can discuss how we can help solve your data problems!